 Animals on the air

-The Icarus transmitters, which also have a GPS function, weigh a mere five grams each and are barely bigger than a euro cent coin.
-The smallest transmitters available prior to Icarus weighed between 15 and 20 grams.
-The problem is that animal species that weigh only 100 grams, such as the blackbird (Turdus merula), cannot be fitted with such transmitters.
-In order for a transmitter not to affect an animal's behaviour or chances of survival, it must be a maximum of five percent of the animal's body weight.
+The ICARUS transmitters, which also have a GPS function, weigh a mere three to four grams each and are barely bigger than a euro cent coin.
+In order for a transmitter not to affect an animal's behavior or chances of survival, it must be a maximum of three to five percent of the animal's body weight.
 Studies have shown that such transmitters do not negatively affect the behavior of the animals.
 The important thing is that the transmitters are light and small enough and do not impede the animal's movements.
 They must also be discreet, so that they do not make the animals easy prey for predators.

 Tags are easy to attach